victoriatjia/javascript-tutorial/README.md

+  # Javascript-tutorial
-# This folder contains some javascript functions that I often use for develop a website.
+This folder contains some javascript functions that I often use for develop a website.
 And I bet you guys might need it too!

 - [Query string](url)